CasperBrun/CasperBrun.github.io/projects/data.md

 # Diving Into Our Data

 For this project, we used the LaDe-D dataset, a large-scale public data source provided by Cainiao Network, one of China’s leading logistics platforms.
 This dataset captures the complex dance of last-mile deliveries in Shanghai over a six-month period in 2021.
 It includes over 1.48 million unique orders, each with rich details like the location of depots, customer coordinates, order acceptance times, and delivery durations.
-You can find the original dataset here.
-[Link](https://huggingface.co/datasets/Cainiao-AI/LaDe-D/viewer/default/delivery_sh)
+You can find the original dataset [here](https://huggingface.co/datasets/Cainiao-AI/LaDe-D/viewer/default/delivery_sh).

 Initially, the dataset looked quite raw, containing just the basics – order IDs, courier IDs, and geographical coordinates.
 But to truly understand the story behind these deliveries, we needed to add more layers to this data.